Estimating Commonsense Plausibility through Semantic Shifts: Experimental Setup

 For VLMs, we test CLIP-ViT-L/14~\cite{radford2021learning} (CLIP), a multimodal representation model trained on image-text pairs using \textbf{contrastive learning}, which aligns semantically similar images and text into closely matching representations.
-We also consider its advanced variant EVA-CLIP-8B~\cite{sun2023eva} (EVA-CLIP) with improved performance.
+We also consider its advanced variant EVA-CLIP-8B~\cite{sun2023eva} (EVA-CLIP).